tom-clik/clikpage/_notes/Image heights.md

 ### "heightfix" property

-Javascript is used to fix the height of the content section.
-It works well enough but we're getting FOUCs that need fixing.

-### Fill available space

-More useful is the functionality to fill the available space.

 We define a property "heightfix" on the image.
 This will enable the following:

 1. Set position to absolute and visibility to none